Black Codes (United States): Responses

-it should to the utmost extent practicable be limited, controlled, and surrounded with such safe guards, as will make the change as slight as possible both to the white man and to the negro, the planter and the workman, the capitalist and the laborer.
+it should to the utmost extent practicable be limited, controlled, and surrounded with such safe guards, as will make the change as slight as possible both to the white man and to the Negro, the planter and the workman, the capitalist and the laborer.

 General Daniel Sickles, head of the Freedmen's Bureau in South Carolina, followed Howard's lead and declared the laws invalid in December 1865.

 Further legislation

 Even as the legislators passed these laws, they despaired of the forthcoming response from Washington.
 James Hemphill said: "It will be hard to persuade the freedom shriekers that the American citizens of African descent are obtaining their rights."
 Orr moved to block further laws containing explicit racial discrimination.
 In 1866, the South Carolina code came under increasing scrutiny in the Northern press and was compared unfavorably to freedmen's laws passed in neighboring Georgia, North Carolina, and Virginia.

-In a special session held in September 1866, the South Carolina legislature passed some new laws in concession to the rights of free blacks.
+In a special session held in September 1866, the South Carolina legislature passed some new laws in concession to the rights of free Blacks.
 Shortly thereafter, it rejected the Fourteenth Amendment.

 Louisiana

 The Louisiana legislature, seeking to ensure that freedmen were "available to the agricultural interests of the state", passed similar yearly contract laws and expanded its vagrancy laws.
-Its vagrancy laws did not specify black culprits, though they did provide a "good behavior" loophole subject to plausibly racist interpretation.
-Louisiana passed harsher fugitive worker laws and required blacks to present dismissal paperwork to new employers.
+Its vagrancy laws did not specify Black culprits, though they did provide a "good behavior" loophole subject to plausibly racist interpretation.
+Louisiana passed harsher fugitive worker laws and required Blacks to present dismissal paperwork to new employers.

 State legislation was amplified by local authorities, who ran less risk of backlash from the federal government.
 Opelousas, Louisiana, passed a notorious code that required freedmen to have written authorization to enter the town.
 The code prevented freedmen from living in the town or walking at night except under supervision of a white resident.

 Thomas W. Conway, the Freedmen's Bureau commissioner for Louisiana, testified in 1866:

 Some of the leading officers of the state down there—men who do much to form and control the opinions of the masses—instead of doing as they promised, and quietly submitting to the authority of the government, engaged in issuing slave codes and in promulgating them to their subordinates, ordering them to carry them into execution, and this to the knowledge of state officials of a higher character, the governor and others. ...
 These codes were simply the old black code of the state, with the word 'slave' expunged, and 'Negro' substituted.
 The most odious features of slavery were preserved in them.

-Conway describes surveying the Louisiana jails and finding large numbers of black men who had been secretly incarcerated.
+Conway describes surveying the Louisiana jails and finding large numbers of Black men who had been secretly incarcerated.
 These included members of the Seventy-Fourth Colored Infantry who had been arrested the day after they were discharged.

-TLouisiana passed a harsher version of its code in 1866, criminalizing "impudence", "swearing", and other signs of "disobedience" as determined by whites.
+Louisiana passed a harsher version of its code in 1866, criminalizing "impudence", "swearing", and other signs of "disobedience" as determined by whites.